open/close all folders

 - Or off to one side.

 - Of the 13 original colonies, Rhode Island gets this reputation.
 Founded not by intrepid pilgrims or pioneering explorers, but by folks who got kicked out of other New England colonies.
-It's still the smallest state in the country and often the butt of jokes about how tiny and unimportant it is (when people even remember its there)
+It was the last of the 13 colonies to join the union and still the smallest state in the country, often winding up as the butt of jokes about how tiny and unimportant it is (when people even remember it's there).